 The Collection Fund Adjustment Account manages the differences arising from the recognition of Council Tax and Business Rates income in the Comprehensive Income and Expenditure Statement as it falls due from Council Tax payers and Business Rates payers compared with the income calculated for the year in accordance with statutory requirements.
 The change in the balance primarily relates to Business Rates and the granting of additional reliefs after the budget was set.
 This has created a significant deficit on the Collection Fund.
+This deficit will be met in 2022/23 from the Business Rates Reliefs Reserve which was created from the government grant awarded for the reliefs.

-2020/21 2019/20
+2021/22 2020/21

 £000 £000

-As of the beginning of the period 8,250 4,140
+As of the beginning of the period (11,378) 8,250

-Net change during the year (19,628) 4,110
+Net change during the year 5,131 (19,628)

-Closing Balance (11,378) 8,250
+Closing Balance (6,247) (11,378)